The Separate and Public teachers enjoy this Class Trip without leaving the School! And we travel so don't hesitate to ask.

 Whether paid for by the parents, parent council or by a fund raising event, the Critter Visit is a perfect way to have a Class Trip without the hassles!

-Lots of time for questions to Farmer Karen about life on the farm.
+Lots of time for questions to Farmer Karen or one of our Critter Buddy staff about life on the farm.

 Lots of inspiration for creative writing projects, drawings and art as well as stories to take home for dinner time.